curran/backboneComputedProperties/README.md

 backboneComputedProperty
 ========================

-An implementation of computed properties for Backbone.js
+An small and simple implementation of computed properties for Backbone.js

 Inspired by computed properties in Ember.js and dependency injection Angular.js.